Physical Origin of the Universal Three-body Parameter in Atomic Efimov Physics: Interpretation of the three-body repulsion

-that is independent of the hyperradius.
+which is independent of the hyperradius.
 The probability density therefore remains the same up to a scale transformation.
-In other words, the shape of the three-particle system remains the same, namely the third particle is located close to one of the other two.
+In other words, the probability distribution of the shape of the three-particle system remains the same, namely the third particle is typically located closer to one of the other two.
 This invariance of the hyperangular wave function with respect to the hyperradius results in $Q_{00}=0$.

+When particle 3 comes close to particle 1 or 2, however, this zero-range picture becomes invalid because the finite-range effects of the interaction are is no longer negligible.
+In Fig.~\ref{fig:ProbabilityDensity}, one can clearly see two regions of suppressed probability near particles 1 and 2.
+This exclusion is an expected consequence of the known two-body physics.
+It is expected indeed that for short-range interactions the three-body density distribution becomes proportional to the relative two-body density distribution whenever two particles come sufficiently close, as recently illustrated in nuclear physics \citep{Alvioli2012}.
+The relative radial probability density distribution $\vert\varphi\vert^{2}$ for two particles at zero scattering energy is represented in Fig.~\ref{fig:TwoBody} for different two-body potentials at unitarity.
+One can see that the probability is indeed suppressed below some radius on the order of $r_{\mbox{ vdW}}$ due to either the presence of a repulsive wall or, on the contrary, the acceleration in the well of the potential.

-At shorter separations, however, this picture becomes inadequate because the interaction region is no longer negligible.
-In Fig.~\ref{fig:ProbabilityDensity}, one can clearly see two regions of suppressed probability near the two particles, corresponding to the two-body suppression seen in Fig.~\ref{fig:TwoBody}.
-As the two particles come close, the two-body suppression pushes out the Efimov configuration probability to a region forming a ring in between the two particles, corresponding to an equilateral shape.
-The necessity to deform to a more equilateral shape is consistent with the previous discussion on the trivial three-body suppression, and can be seen in Fig.~\ref{fig:Suppression} where it is indicated by a black arrow.
-We find that this change of shape happens very suddenly, making it difficult for the system to follow the Efimov channel adiabatically (see the animations in the supplementary materials).
+As particles 1 and 2 come close, this two-body exclusion confines the probability distribution for particle 3 to a region forming a ring in between the two particles, corresponding to an equilateral shape of the three-particle system.
+We find that this change of shape happens very suddenly, making it difficult for the system to follow the Efimov channel adiabatically (see the the supplementary materials for the animations corresponding to the left side (zero-range theory) and right side (Lennard-Jones calculations) of Fig. 2).
 This abrupt variation results in a significant gain of nonadiabatic kinetic energy $Q_{00}$ in Eq.~(\ref{eq:NonadiabaticKineticEnergy}), thereby creating the three-body repulsion.
+In light of this discussion, we expect the three-body repulsion to be essentially determined by the form of the pair correlation.